The Prompt Control Problem

 A Contextual Ontology: Roles, Profiles, Agents

-- Role Defines a set of context-aware, semantic permission clauses within an Organization.
+To resolve these limitations, we propose three foundational concepts:- Role Defines a set of context-aware, semantic permission clauses within an Organization.

 - Profile Binds a Person to a specific Role within an Organization.